You can help Every Child Ministries reach children devastated by war

 Squooshing children together in dismal IDP camps

-There are thirty IDP (Internally Displaced Person) camps in the Gulu District alone in northern Uganda, remnants of long years of war in Sudan and in eastern DR Congo.
-Conditions there are well below the "minimal" level acceptable for existence.
-Although the government is now emphasizing return to home areas, this can happen only slowly, since home areas have largely been leveled, even wells destroyed.
+When ECM began work in Uganda in 2006, there were 30 IDP (Internally Displaced Person) camps in the Gulu District alone in northern Uganda, remnants of long years of war in Sudan and in eastern DR Congo.
+Conditions there were well below the "minimal" level acceptable for existence.
+Soon after Kony left, the government began emphasizing return to home areas.
+This has been happening slowly, since home areas hadlargely been leveled, even wells destroyed.

 Resources are exhausted, those who care are overworked

-Missionaries there are overwhelmed and exhausted.
-There is a great openness and a great need for Gospel work in the camps.
+Missionaries there are still overwhelmed and exhausted.
+There is a great openness and a great need for Gospel work amongst those who knew Kony's terror.
 Recent developments show that the intense and united prayer and fasting efforts of Ugandan Christians may be yielding results in spiritual breakthroughs.
 It has been reported that Kony's mother and several of his top generals have recently come to Christ, and Kony himself seems to be on the run, hiding out somewhere in eastern Congo.
-The problem of night commuters, and some sense of security is being restored to the north.
+The problem of night commuters is past, and some sense of security is slowly being restored to the north.

 Resettlement--perhaps harder than IDP life

-Now, the hard job starts--rebuilding a nation so devastated.
-The government is pushing the move to resettle the home areas.
+After life in IDP camps, resettlement started.
+It wasn't easy trying to rebuild a land so devastated.
+Although the people hated the IDP camps, when the government began pushing them to resettle their home areas, they found it difficult.
+Perhaps harder than life in the IDP camps.
 Virtually everything there has been destroyed--from homes and churches and stores to gardens and even wells.
-Starting over sometimes is more difficult if possible even than living in the camps for the internally displaced.
-So much devastation and hurt!
+How to start over?
+There was so much devastation and hurt!
 Yet we believe that only Jesus Christ can offer hope for situations like these, and He is abundantly able!

 ECM commits to Uganda

-In the midst of all this, ECM has committed to working there on behalf of Ugandan children who have been robbed of a future.
+In the midst of all this, ECM committed to working there on behalf of Ugandan children who had been robbed of a future.
 It's tough and challenging work, but we can only believe that in places that have known so much pain, "grace does much more abound."

 With needs so immense, there is lots more to be done, and you can join us in serving the children of war in Uganda.